thaustein/laxar/docs/manuals/widgets_and_activities.md

 ### When to use Activities

-Activities are often used to fetch and manage application resources.
+Activities are _"invisible widgets"_ that are used to _fetch and manage application resources_.
-Within the page they may represent a REST API or a data store, fetching resources and performing relevant service calls (such as a form submission) upon action request.
+Within the page, they may represent a REST API or a data store, fetching resources and performing relevant service calls (such as a form submission) upon action request.
-This makes Activities perform a role similar to AngularJS services.
+This makes activities perform a role similar to AngularJS services.
-The advantage over services is that using activities puts the page author in control over instantiation and configuration.
+The advantage over services is that using activities puts the _page author_ in control over instantiation and configuration:
 Individual widget instances may each be connected to their own activity instance, or share an event bus topic with a single instance.
 Although these configurations are not impossible to achieve using AngularJS dependency injection and -services, using LaxarJS activities makes the connections declarative and visible.

-Activities may also serve as a mediator between other widgets that use mutually incompatible event vocabularies (such as different resource formats).
+Activities may also serve as a _mediator_ between widgets that use mutually incompatible event vocabularies (such as different resource formats).
-This may happen when integrating widgets from third parties into an application.
+This may happen when integrating a widget from a third party into an application.

 ## How to Create a Widget

-The easiest way to create a widget is to use the appropriate `grunt-init` template.
+The easiest way to create a widget is to use the appropriate _grunt-init_ template.
 Check out the [README](../../README.md) on how to obtain the grunt-init templates and on creating an application.

-First, create a sub-directory for your new widget within a LaxarJS application:
+Start by creating a sub-directory for your new widget within the LaxarJS application.
-Each widget in the application lives within a sub-folder of the _widget root_ (`includes/widgets`).
+Each widget in an application lives within a sub-folder of the _widget root_ (`includes/widgets` by default).
-To change the widget root, modify the RequireJS path `'laxar-path-widgets'` in the `require_config.js`.
+To change the widget root you can modify the RequireJS-path `'laxar-path-widgets'` in the require configuration.
+The widget path `includes/widgets/shopping/cart_widget` is used as an example path throughout this manual.

-In the example directory `includes/widgets/shopping/cart_widget`, _shopping_ is the _widget category_.
+The sub-directory _shopping_ is the _widget category_ in the example path.
 Categories allow to organize widgets by their general business area, for example _shopping_, _social_, _finance_ and so on.
 The last component of the widget path is the _widget name_:
-It has to be application-wide unique and must be written in lower case, with components separated by underscores.
+It has to be unique throughout an application and must be written in lower case letters with components separated by underscores.
-Regular widgets always end in `_widget` whereas activities always end in `_activity`.
+Regular widget names always end in `_widget` whereas activities always end in `_activity`.

 To create the actual widget, run: